kolosseo/directus-extension-image-upload-resizer/README.md

 `EXTENSIONS_REDUCE_ON_UPLOAD_MAXSIZE = 1920`
 which respectively set the quality and the maximum size of the images.

-To customize the values, you have to set that `env` keys on your Directus instance and then restart it.
+To customize the values, you have to add/set these `env` keys on your Directus instance (and then restart it).

 ## Notes